mrc-ide/wodin/config-static/README.md

 An example of the config a user needs to design is in this folder.
 To convert this example into a site run:
 1. `./scripts/run-dev-dependencies.sh`
 1. `./scripts/build-and-serve-static-site.sh`
-The site should be available at `localhost:3000` (the run dependencies script is only involved in generating code for this site.
-Once the site is built, you can turn these off and still change the HTML document, e.g. adding a new graph, and it'll update everything accordingly when you refresh the page).
+The site should be available at `localhost:3000` (the containers which are run by the dependencies script are only involved in generating the model javascript for this site.
+Once the site is built, you can stop the containers and still change the HTML document, e.g. adding a new graph, and it'll update everything accordingly when you refresh the page - you don't need to re-run the `build-and-serve` script either).

 ## How it works